RJ Barrett NBA Playoffs Player Props: Knicks vs. Heat

 RJ Barrett Insights vs. the Heat

-- This season, RJ Barrett has made 7.0 shots per game, which adds up to 14.8% of his team's total makes.
+- This season, RJ Barrett has made seven field goals per game, which accounts for 14.8% of his team's total makes.

-- He's made 1.7 threes per game, or 11.7% of his team's makes from beyond the arc this season.
+- Barrett is averaging 5.3 three-point field goal attempts per game this season, which is 13.3% of his team's shots from beyond the arc.

-- Barrett's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Knicks average 101 per game, which ranks 23rd among NBA teams.
+- Barrett's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Knicks rank 23rd in possessions per game with 101.

-- On the glass, the Heat have conceded 41.9 rebounds per game, which puts them sixth in the league.
+- On the boards, the Heat are sixth in the NBA, conceding 41.9 rebounds per game.

-- Allowing 25.6 assists per contest, the Heat are the 14th-ranked team in the league.
+- In terms of assists, the Heat have conceded 25.6 per contest, 14th in the NBA.

-- In terms of 3-pointers, the Heat are 28th in the league, allowing 13.1 makes per game.
+- In terms of 3-pointers, the Heat are ranked 28th in the league, conceding 13.1 makes per contest.

 RJ Barrett vs. the Heat